 Worldwide, the prevalence of SLE appears to vary by race.
 However, there are different prevalence rates for people of the same race in different areas of the world.
 The contrast between low reported rates of SLE in black women in Africa and high rates in black women in the United Kingdom suggests that there are environmental influences.
 In general, black women have a higher rate of SLE than women of any other race, followed by Asian women and then white women.

-In the United States, black women are 4 times more likely to have SLE than white women.
-A review of SLE across Asia-Pacific countries revealed considerable variation in prevalence and survival rates.
+In the United States, black women are two to four times more likely to have SLE than white women.
+[44, 48] A review of SLE across Asia-Pacific countries revealed considerable variation in prevalence and survival rates.
 For example, overall prevalence rates ranged from 4.3 to 45.3 per 100,000, and the overall incidence ranged from 0.9 to 3.1 per 100,000 per year.
 Moreover, Asians with SLE had higher rates of renal involvement than whites did, and cardiovascular involvement was a leading cause of death in Asians.

 The female-to-male ratio peaks at 11:1 during the childbearing years.
 A correlation between age and incidence of SLE mirrors peak years of female sex hormone production.
 Onset of SLE is usually after puberty, typically in the 20s and 30s, with 20% of all cases diagnosed during the first 2 decades of life.